mamedev/mame/docs/source/usingmame/commonissues.rst

 But isn't it OK to download and "try" ROMs for 24 hours?
 --------------------------------------------------------

-This is an urban legend that was made up by people who put ROMs up for download on their sites, in order to justify the fact that they were breaking the law.
-There is nothing like this in any copyright law.
+This is an urban legend that was made up by people who made ROMs available for download from their web sites, in order to justify the fact that they were breaking the law.
+There is no provision like this in any copyright law.

 .. _commercial-use: